dennisjamescox/myawos/v2/Docu/01_README_rPi_ADS1115_SSD1306.txt

 2.2.3 weather_to_speech.pl (within ~/weather_station/weather) produces the audio output
       weather.mp3.
 There are several language libraries available.
       The CLI option "-lang <language>" has to be used.
-      Currentliy available languages are en_us, en_uk, it and de.
+      Currentliy available languages are en, uk, it and de.
       There is also a module wind_to_speech.py, which strips down the output to wind information only.